 A WordCamp also acts as a meeting point for developers to build connections.
 You can also come across many other new collaborators, employees/employers, and co-conspirators who will become the reason for new relationships and new projects for the year.
 There is even a job board to help provide opportunities to developers looking for work.

-If you have an interest in participating at a WordCamp near you, make sure to check it’s the official website for more information.
+If you have an interest in participating at a WordCamp near you, make sure to check its official website for more information.

 Past and Upcoming WordCamps

 You can find all of the upcoming WordCamps including both scheduled and unscheduled ones at http://central.wordcamp.org/schedule/.
-Each WordCamp has a unique website that lists all of the information like dates, locations, speakers, volunteers, sponsors and more.
-If you have a question about the WordCamp, the answer is on that website.
+Each WordCamp has a unique website that lists all of the information like dates, locations, speakers, volunteers, sponsors, and more.
+If you have a question about WordCamp, the answer is on that website.